WebbyLab/qa-manual-test-task/README.md

 Inside the container `npm run build` runs first, then the app is served with `npm run preview` (the Vite preview server together with the mock API).

+## Contacts & Support

+If you run into any issues during the setup, please reach out directly to the company representative (your recruiter or hiring manager) who is communicating with you regarding your application.